carlsednaoui/gitsocial/README.md

 Follow me on [![alt text][2]][2.1]

 ### The code
-Here's the code in case you're too lazy to fork this / look at the README source
+Here's the code in case you're too lazy to [fork this](https://github.com/carlsednaoui/gitsocial/fork) / look at the [README source](https://raw.github.com/carlsednaoui/gitsocial/master/README.md).

     <!-- display the social media buttons in your README -->